molliemarie/MSIA-D3Course-2019/Projects&Exercises/generalUpdatePattern/README.md

 - When might you want to have the full axis visible at all times?
 What comparisons would a static axis stress?
 - When is it better to update the axis?
 What comparisons would a static axis stress?

 Write your answers down.
-We will discuss this near the end of class.
+We will either discuss this near the end of class, or at the start of next class.